 TANF Reauthorization.
-TANF was extended in its current form on September 30, 2004, its eighth extension since it was originally set to expire in 2002.
-The latest news from Washington indicates that there is growing momentum to act on reauthorization in March before the latest extension expires.
-To what extent there will be programmatic changes in the reauthorization act is unclear at this point, however, several proposals have garnered support from both the President and the Congress, making some alterations in the current TANF program more likely.
+TANF was extended in its current form on March 25, 2005, its ninth extension since it was originally set to expire in 2002.
+The latest news from Washington indicates that there is growing momentum to act on reauthorization in the next three months before the latest extension expires.
+To what extent there will be programmatic changes in the reauthorization act is unclear, however, several proposals have garnered support from both the President and the Congress, making some alterations in the current TANF program more likely.
 Possible modifications to the legislation include: raising work participation requirements to 40 hours a week, increased child care funding with or without state match requirements, and stagnant TANF block grant levels.

 TANF/OWF Forecast.
 As the chart detailing the trend in the OWF combined caseload indicates, the number of OWF (formerly ADC) cases experienced a long-term decline as Ohio and the nation recovered from the recession of the early 1990s.
 The rate of decline was strong prior to the implementation of OWF, but the rate of decline clearly accelerated around the time of the introduction of OWF.
+Since 2001 the OWF caseload has remained virtually flat even during the recent recession.